Best Of17 min read

 Streak

 Look, it's niche — I'll own that.
-But for a founder doing outbound sales from Gmail without a dedicated sales team, it's hard to beat for raw simplicity and speed of setup.
-I've seen founders get it running in under 15 minutes, which no other tool on this list can claim.
+But for a founder doing outbound sales from Gmail without a dedicated sales team, it's hard to beat for simplicity and speed.
+I set it up in under 15 minutes, which no other tool on this list can claim.

 Key Features: